SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Structure types automatically receive a :newTerm:`memberwise initializer` if they do not define any of their own custom initializers.
+Unlike a default initializer,
-This is true even if the structure's stored properties do not have default values.
+the structure receives a memberwise initializer even if it has stored properties that do not have default values.

 .. assertion:: memberwiseInitializersDontRequireDefaultStoredPropertyValues